 Asthma and allergies are closely linked.
 About 70 to 80% of asthma in New Zealand is associated with allergies.
 Often people with asthma also have eczema (allergic skin rash) or hay fever, or have close family members who have asthma, eczema or hay fever.

-- The tendency for these three condition to occur together is known as 'atopy'.
+- The tendency for these 3 conditions to occur together is known as atopy.

 - If you are atopic, allergies can be a trigger for your asthma.

 Factors in our environment thought to have a role in causing asthma include:

-- allergens air pollution (such as exposure to tobacco smoke)
+- air pollution (such as exposure to tobacco smoke)

 - workplace chemicals.

 What are the symptoms of asthma?

 Asthma is ongoing and your symptoms may come and go.

 - difficulty breathing, feeling out of breath or as though you can't get enough air out of your lungs